dupgit/sauvegarde/README.md

 should consider that "It ships when its ready".

 * 0.0.5  fanotify's code reviewed.
 Avoid having one entire file in memory
-* 0.0.6  restore to some specific place
+* 0.0.6  restore to some specific place. client adaptative blocksize with option to choose fixed or adaptative.
 * 0.0.7  hability to exclude some files by extension or path
 * 0.0.8  restore the latest version of a file before a specific date
 * 0.0.9  restore all the versions of a file